youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Disclaimers

+- The author is not an epidemiologist.
+- The author is not a public health expert.
 - This writeup has not been peer-reviewed in an academic journal.
-- The author is not an epidemiologist.
+- Only publicly available data are used.
 - The results presented here are merely estimates based on a set of assumptions, so please use caution when utilizing the results.
 - If any of the assumptions used to generate these estimates do not hold, then the results may be drastically different.
 - These estimates are subject to change based on new data/evidence.